dgnorton/ncid/doc/INSTALL-Mac.md

     http://www.activestate.com/activetcl/downloads

 > - After downloading, double-click on the file:

           ActiveTcl8.4.19.6.295590-macosx-universal-threaded.dmg

 > - Then double-click on the icon where it says, "ActiveTcl-8.4.pkg"
     and follow the instructions.

 > - Finally, install the patch for ActiveTcl 8.4.19.6 by launching Terminal
+    and typing:

-    and typing: sudo /usr/local/share/doc/ncid/fix-combobox
+          sudo /usr/local/share/doc/ncid/fix-combobox

 > - If you are running the server and client on the same computer
     and using a modem:

-    + In Terminal, type: sudo /usr/local/sbin/ncidd
+          In Terminal, type: sudo /usr/local/sbin/ncidd
-    + In Finder, navigate to the Applications folder and double-click on "ncid-gui".
+          In Finder, navigate to the Applications folder and double-click on "ncid-gui".
-    + Close the front Terminal window that says, "Completed Command" in the title bar.
+          Close the front Terminal window that says, "Completed Command" in the title bar.
-    <br><br>

 > - If you are running the server and using a SIP gateway:
     + In Terminal, type: